 Currently we have a detailed burial list from Sylvester Cemetery; they did all the work and we simply uploaded it for everyone to use.
 We also have detailed images from the DeKalb County Inferior Court Register of Free Persons of Color.
 These records have names, physical descriptions and occupations of free African Americans recorded from 1851-1864.
 We also have lists detailing the documents in the City of Decatur collection.
 The collection also includes land, will and marriage lists that you can take to the DeKalb courthouse to get copies for yourself.

-To make an appointment to visit the archives contact Jill Sweetapple at 404.373.1088 ext.
-23 or email@example.com
+To make an appointment to visit the archives contact Nicole Carmolingo by email or at at 404.373.1088 ext.
+23.

 The DeKalb History Center has several resources of use to historians and genealogists, which include: